marcusskinner/LING-L545/03_Disambiguation/README.md

 <h2>After</h2>

-I created a script that trained the perceptron with a random subset of features.
+I created a script (optimize.py) that trained the perceptron with a random subset of features by modifying the tagger.py file to take in a set of flags.
+If a flag is set to 1, then the perceptron will consider that feature.
 The highest I achieved was 96.39 accuracy by removing the features "bias," "i pref1," "i-1 word" and "i+1 suffix"

 Metrics    | Precision |    Recall |  F1 Score | AligndAcc
 -----------|-----------|-----------|-----------|-----------